 Franchises and independent businesses are competing and operating in highly competitive and in some instances saturated markets.
 Business owners are now looking at alternative means of market expansion and ways of revitalizing the economy to address poverty, inequality and unemployment.

 Townships were never previously conceived to have the potential for development.
-Over the past few years there has been a motion and effort to stimulate township-economies through the provision of infrastructure, mainly for services and the limited commercial sector.
+Over the past few years there has been a motion and effort to stimulate township economies through the provision of infrastructure, mainly for services and the limited commercial sector.
 Township businesses are more sustainable than most franchise owners might imagine.
-To maximize South Africa’s economic potential, the public and private sector need to create and enable an environment for growth, especially in township and rural communities.
+To maximize South Africa’s economic potential, the public and private sectors need to create and enable an environment for growth, especially in the township and rural communities.
 There has been proof of established companies thriving in those markets even more so if they have a deep understanding of the local market e.g. SA Breweries and Coca-Cola

 Township businesses are mainly all informal, unregulated and unlicensed, but yet they survive and generating income for the unemployed.